tareqimbasher/NetPad/README.md

 &nbsp;&nbsp;

 If you enjoy using NetPad and would like to support its continued development, consider [sponsoring](https://github.com/sponsors/tareqimbasher) the project.
-A small contribution, like the cost of a cup of coffee ($5) per month, helps immensely with maintenance and the addition of new features.
+A small contribution helps immensely with maintenance and the addition of new features.
 Thank you for your support! :heart:

-Join our [Discord server](https://discord.gg/FrgzNBYQFW) to collaborate with the community.
+Join our [Discord server](https://discord.gg/FrgzNBYQFW) to collaborate and see the latest announcements.

 ## Features :rocket:

 * The basics:
-    * Write, save and run your own scripts
+    * Write, save and run your own scripts.
-    * Manage namespaces
+    * Manage namespaces.
-    * Standard code editor features powered by Monaco editor
+    * Standard code editor features powered by Monaco editor.
-    * Auto-open unsaved scripts from previous session on launch
+    * Auto-open unsaved scripts from previous session on launch.
-* Dump complex objects to the results console
-* Export results to Excel or HTML
+* Dump complex objects to the results console and export results to Excel or HTML.
-* Choose the .NET SDK version you want to use per script
+* Choose the .NET SDK version you want to use per script.
-* Add database connections and query them with LINQ
+* Add database connections and query them with LINQ or T-SQL.
-* Run SQL queries
-* Add NuGet packages
+* Add NuGet packages and reference assemblies from disk.
-* Reference assemblies from disk
-* Syntax Tree Visualizer
+* Syntax Tree Visualizer.
-* User-defined results styling
+* User-defined results styling.
 * LSP powered by OmniSharp:
     * Code Completion (Intellisense)
     * Semantic Highlighting